Xysticus

-Xysticus is a genus of ground crab spiders described by C. L. Koch in 1835, belonging to the order Araneae, family Thomisidae.
+Xysticus is a genus of around 300 ground crab spider species described by C. L. Koch in 1835, belonging to the order Araneae, family Thomisidae.

 The genus name is derived from the Ancient Greek root xyst, meaning "scraped, scraper".

+Behaviour

+The spiders of the genus Xysticus do not build webs; like most Thomisidae they are ambush hunters and prefer to hunt near the ground (hence the common name "ground crab spiders").
+They move slowly, and commonly hunt by stationing themselves in a high-traffic area and grabbing whatever arthropod passes close enough.
+Also like most other Thomisidae, they seize prey with their enlarged anterior two pairs of legs and kill it by a venomous bite.

 Description

 Xysticus and Coriarachne are dark brown or reddish-brown crab spiders often encountered on weeds or trees.
 While similar to the 'flower spiders', they tend to have shorter, sturdier legs.
 Many, but not all, species have abdomens more patterned than most Thomisus species, rather like some of the Synema species.
 Some however, that are more terrestrial, resemble earth in colour and texture.

 Most species of the genus Xysticus are small to medium sized spiders.
 They show a sexual dimorphism in size.
 Females of typical species reach a maximum of 10 mm of body length, while their males are about 3–5 mm long, about half the size of the females.

 The basic colour of these species is usually brown, beige or gray.
 The prosoma is sometimes slightly smaller than the opisthosoma.
 In many species the front body shows in the middle a broad, pale longitudinal band.
 The opisthosoma is clearly flattened in most species and shows a median broad and dark leaf marking.

 The species are often very similar to each other, and in most cases can be distinguished only by a microscopic examination of the reproductive organs.